 \begin{itemize} \item The sort of a pNet is its signature, i.e. the set of actions in $\AlgAS$ it can perform, where each action signature is an action label plus the arity of the action.
-In the definition of sorts, we do not need to distinguish input variables and we remove the \emph{input marker} (?) of variables.

 \item The set of variables of a pNet $P$, denoted $vars(P)$ is disjoint union the set of variables of all pLTSs that compose $P$.